AbdellahRAISSOUNI/forum-supanova/docs/INDEX.md

 1. **Student** (`student`)
    - Can register and access student dashboard
    - Has student status (ENSA/External) and opportunity type
+   - Can browse companies and join interview queues
-   - Can view job opportunities and manage applications
+   - Can view and manage their queue positions
+   - Priority-based queue positioning

 2. **Committee** (`committee`)
    - Manages student accounts and company partnerships
    - Can create and manage job offers
    - Has access to statistics and reporting
+   - Higher priority in interview queues

 3. **Admin** (`admin`)
    - Full system access and configuration
    - User management and system oversight
+   - Company management (add, edit, activate/deactivate)
    - Access to all administrative features

 ### Authentication Flow